johomo/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of code 2022
-Advent of code 2022 with Rust
+My solution with rust to the advent of code 2022.